rattanakleng/UWHW1-Horiseon-Refactor/README.md

+## HTML and CSS code refactoring.

+The html and css file in this project is refactored and consolidated to make a cleaner code, improve semantic, and tag clear title content.
+Html file with good semantic code helps improve the accessibility to ensure disabilities people can access the website with assistive technologies.
+When people with disabilities cannot access a website, the ligal issue may occure to a company.
+It is more and more importaint for a website to complied with the ADA standard.

+Making a website accessible is important for business because it provide better user experience for all user.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/rattanakleng/UWHW1-Horiseon-Refactor/edit/main/README.md) to maintain and preview the content for your website in Markdown files.